HtunMyat-GNext/ExpenseTracker/README.md

 # ExpenseTracker

-ExpenseTracker is a Laravel-based application designed to help you manage and track your expenses efficiently.
+The Expense Tracker application is designed to help individuals manage their finances efficiently by tracking income and expenses in a user-friendly interface.
+With its intuitive design and robust features, users can gain insights into their spending habits, set budgets, and achieve financial goals effectively.

 ## Features

 -   User authentication
+-   Social Login ( Facebook, Gmail )
 -   Income management
--   Social Login ( Facebook, Gmail )
 -   Expense management
 -   Category management
 -   Event management